swadhaaa/Rock-Paper-Scissor-Lizard-Spock/README.md

 # Rock-Paper-Scissors-Lizard-Spock Game

-This is an implementation of the extended version of the classic game Rock-Paper-Scissors, including Lizard and Spock, written in Rust.
-The game allows a player to compete against the computer in a series of rounds.
+As a beginner in Rust programming, I, Swadha, have embarked on creating this personal hobby project.
+It's an implementation of the extended version of the classic game Rock-Paper-Scissors, which includes Lizard and Spock.
+This game, inspired by the popular TV show "The Big Bang Theory," offers a playful and innovative twist on the traditional Rock-Paper-Scissors game and serves as a platform for me to learn and grow in Rust programming.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and playing purposes.
+These instructions will guide you in getting a copy of the project up and running on your local machine for development and entertainment purposes.

 ### Prerequisites

 To run this program, you will need Rust installed on your system.
-If you don't have Rust installed, you can download it from [the official Rust website](https://www.rust-lang.org/learn/get-started).
+If Rust is not already installed, you can download it from [the official Rust website](https://www.rust-lang.org/learn/get-started).

 ### Installing

 1. Clone the repository or download the source code.
 2. Navigate to the directory containing the source code.
-3. Run the program using Cargo, Rust's package manager and build system.
+3. Use Cargo, the Rust package manager and build system, to run the program.

     ```bash
     cargo run